 Bake for about 10 minutes or until very lightly browned

-Immediately remove from baking pan and place on cooling rack.
+Immediately remove from baking pan and place on the cooling rack.

-Placing cooling rack in fridge and allow to cool for about 10 minutes
+Placing cooling rack in the fridge and allow to cool for about 10 minutes

 - You can store leftover homemade cookie dough in the refrigerator for about three to five days.
 But, if you freeze it, the dough can last anywhere from 6 to 12 months.